thomas64/pyRPG2/README.md

 - pyscroll
 - aenum

-All are available with pip.
+All of these are available with pip.

+Run this program with 'python main.py'.